ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-datasource/index.md

 gridOptions.api.setServerSideDatasource(myDatasource);
 </snippet>

-The example below demonstrates loading rows using an SSRM Datasource.
-The example does not use Row Grouping or Infinite Scrolling, so it doesn't demonstrate the benefits of using the SSRM.
+The example below demonstrates loading rows using a simple SSRM Datasource.
-However, it does demonstrate how to configure the grid with the SSRM which will be built on later.
 Note the following:

 - The Server-Side Row Model is selected using the grid options property: `rowModelType = 'serverSide'`.
 - The datasource is registered with the grid using: `api.setServerSideDatasource(datasource)`.